The Four Types of Attraction

 - Uncertainty: The certain level of mystery we have when meeting someone.
 It’s boring to have all your cards out from day one.

 Naturally the emotional stage is where we fall in love and bond.
-This is the core of our mammalian brain.

 At the top of the pyramid is logic.
 Logic is what separates humans from other mammals—it is how we use our minds to develop and analyze methods of survival.